There is no doubt that the former First Family, the Kenyatta family, is one of the wealthiest in the country as well as in East Africa.

 The cost for a parent who chooses to send their child to Peponi School is Ksh3.3 million per year for a full border, or Ksh1.1 million per term.

-Details of Kwa Uhuru estate
+Details of Kwa Uhuru estate, the Kenyatta family estate

-According to the standard, the former First Family receives income from these properties, which is collected by a caretaker and an agent working on their behalf.
+According to The Standard, the former First Family receives income from these properties, which is collected by a caretaker and an agent working on their behalf.

-READ ALSO Top 3 Richest Women in Kenya
+READ ALSO 3 Richest Women in Kenya